 According to the U.S. Bureau of Labor Statistics (www.bls.gov), the mean annual wage for health and safety engineers was $87,810 as of May 2015.
 Employment was expected to increase by 6% between 2014 and 2024, about as fast as the national average for all occupations.

 Certification, Licensing and Continuing Education

 Safety engineers can earn certification through professional organizations such as the Board of Certified Safety Professionals.
-Continuing education is necessary to maintain certification and may be required by some employers.
-Safety engineers often find additional opportunities for continuing education offered by organizations such as the American Society of Safety Engineers.
+Continuing education courses are necessary for recertification and may be required by some employers.
+Safety engineers often find additional opportunities for continuing education through organizations such as the American Society of Safety Engineers.